The Simpsons’ Apu Response Is What Happens When You’re on the Air for Too Long

 Perhaps part of the problem is that The Simpsons has been on for such a long damn time, well past long enough to lose its own sense of identity.
 When it first dominated the pop-culture landscape in the early 1990s, a lot of the show’s appeal stemmed from its skillful and fearless tendency to jam its thumb in the eye of the American Establishment, by highlighting white male laziness via Homer, the crass privileged class via Mr. Burns, and a whole host of other marks of ignorance — from sexism to intolerance of vegetarians — via the crusading Lisa Simpson, the show’s perpetual 8-year-old voice of reason.
 For all of the stereotypes he has embodied, even some of the jokes generated by Apu actually pointed a finger at the abhorrent attitudes that Indian-Americans have to tolerate from their Caucasian counterparts. (“Please feel free to paw through my Playdudes and tell me to go back to some country I’m not actually from,” Apu tells Homer in season 16.)

 Even though The Simpsons still makes a sport of mocking our culture, when you’ve been on the air for nearly 30 years, it’s hard to come across as the rebellious outsider sticking it to the man, especially on a show that has been largely written by white men, many of whom graduated from Harvard University.
 (Ironically, last night’s episode of The Simpsons was broadcast minutes after a 60 Minutes segment about the Harvard Lampoon, which featured longtime Simpsons showrunner Al Jean explaining that he tries not to specifically recruit Lampoon alumni because he wants more diversity in the writers room.)
 One could argue that The Simpsons is now the Establishment, and has been for a while.
-Once you become the Establishment, there is a tendency become lazy and complacent, while also feeling fiercely defensive of one’s legacy.
+Once you become the Establishment, there is a tendency to become lazy and complacent, while also feeling fiercely defensive of one’s legacy.
 In my view, that combination of factors plays a key role in the show’s inability to fully own up to the Apu problem.

 In The Problem With Apu, former Simpsons writer and producer Dana Gould admits to Kondabolu that, “I think if The Simpsons were being done today, I’m not sure that you could have Apu voiced by Hank.”
 But here’s the thing: The Simpsons is still being done today.
 Because other TV shows have not lasted this long, they have never been forced to course correct and deal with their own insensitivities in the same way that The Simpsons must.
 If, say, Seinfeld were still on TV, it would be struggling with the same issues.
 (Writes on chalkboard à la Bart Simpson: I will not go off on a tangent about Babu Bhatt.
 I will not go off on a tangent about Babu Bhatt.)